oleskrede/kudoku/README.md

 ## Algorithm
 It is basically a depth-first search sprinkled with some basic candidate pruning logic.
 The solver first solves as much as it can with the candidate pruning.
-If it isn't enough to find a solution, then it goes one level deeper in the search-tree.
+If that isn't enough to find a solution, then it goes one level deeper in the search-tree.

 ```
 solutionCandidates = List[initialBoard]